 We provide personal, honest and experienced service, listen to your story, and work hard to achieve your goals.
 To schedule an appointment with an experienced Austin child support lawyer, call us today at 512-478-1011 or contact us online.

 How much will you pay or receive in child support?
 Texas family law statutes set forth a formula used for calculating payments.

 Factors taken into account when calculating child support include:

 - Both parents’ incomes

 - Health care expenses

 If your case is resolved in court, there will be little room to make deviations from this process.
-But you can also create a child support arrangement using techniques such as collaborative law, allowing greater freedom to exercise creativity and come up with a solution that better fits your unique circumstances.
+However, you can also create a child support arrangement using techniques such as collaborative law, allowing greater freedom to exercise creativity and come up with a solution that better fits your unique circumstances.
 We also handle issues related to child custody that can occur months and years after the divorce settlement has been issued.

 If you would like to learn more about child support obligations or enforcement, read our associated articles.